The University of Georgia College of Agricultural & Environmental Sciences

-Screen doors should open outward and have automatic closing devices and latches to prevent them from being accidentally left ajar.
+- Screen doors should open outward and have automatic closing devices and latches to prevent them from being accidentally left ajar.

-During periods of excessively high mosquito incidence, stay indoors as much as possible.
+- During periods of excessively high mosquito incidence, stay indoors as much as possible.

-Use insect repellent before going into high-risk areas or when outside during high-risk periods (dawn and dusk) when mosquitoes are present.
-Follow the directions carefully and do not over apply.
-Mosquitoes will bite unprotected skin, so apply repellent to all exposed areas of the body as well as to your clothing (using deet in an aerosol).
+- Use an EPA approved (DEET, IR3535, Picaridin, Oil of Lemon Eucalyptus) insect repellent before going into high-risk areas or when outside during high-risk periods (dawn and dusk) when mosquitoes are present.
+Follow the directions carefully.
+Mosquitoes will bite unprotected areas, so complete coverage is imperative.
 Don’t allow repellent to get in your eyes, mouth, or nose.
-The American Academy of Pediatrics recommends that repellents appropriate for use on children from birth to five years of age should contain no more than 10% Deet.
-In addition, it is recommended that children NOT be allowed to apply repellents to themselves.
+The American Academy of Pediatrics recommends the use of repellents containing 30% or less of DEET on children 2 months or older.
+Children should NOT be allowed to apply repellents to themselves.
 Repellents should be applied to an adult’s hands and then applied to the child.
-The repellent should not be applied to the child’s face or hands and the treated areas should be washed after leaving the mosquito infested area.
+The repellent should not be applied to the child’s hands and the treated areas should be washed after leaving the mosquito infested area.

-Do not rely on electronic bug killers or ultrasonic (sound) repellents for protection.
+- Do not rely on electronic bug killers or ultrasonic (sound) repellents for protection.
 They have not been scientifically proven to be effective.

-Mosquitoes don’t like strong wind currents.
+- Mosquitoes don’t like strong wind currents.
 Sitting by a fan will repel them.

-Call the environmental health unit of your county health department to find out if there is a mosquito abatement program (spraying) in your area.
+- Call the environmental health unit of your county health department to find out if there is a mosquito abatement program (spraying) in your area.
 If not, extra care in following these recommendations may be warranted.

 - Pyrethrin aerosols will kill mosquitoes in the house.

 Revised and updated by Elmer Gray and Ray Noblet, University of Georgia, Cooperative Extension Service and Department of Entomology.
-September 17, 2002.
+May 31, 2016.